Choose the Best Fish Finder Battery

 Nickel Cadmium (NiCd) batteries are lighter than SLA batteries, can provide insane high currents, but they are not environment friendly, have strong memory effect and other issues.
 If you need lighter batteries, choose Nickel Metal Hydride (NiMH) or lithium batteries.

-However, such batteries also cost more money and require special chargers.
+However, such batteries also cost more money and usually require special chargers.

 Fish Finder Battery Box

-But, if you like to spend every possible free moment fishing from your kayak, put NiMH or lithium batteries in the power center box (with proper electronic controller), connect small solar panel and small wind turbine and power your fish finder, GPS and even small electric trolling motor.
+But, if you like to spend every possible free moment fishing from your kayak, put high quality battery in your power center box, connect small solar panel and/or small wind turbine and power your fish finder, GPS and even small electric trolling motor.

-SLA batteries should also be protected from open water, sun, cold wind etc. Store them in the watertight compartment, low in the boat (to improve stability, especially if you choose larger battery).
+Note: All batteries should be protected from open water, sun, cold wind etc. Store them in the watertight compartment, low in the boat (to improve stability, especially if you choose larger AGM SLA battery).